codatio/codat-docs/docs/underwriting/uw-decision.md

 Both endpoints require a `reportDate`, `periodLength`, and `numberOfPeriods` as query parameters.
 The loan application's `createdDate` is used where the year and previous month are set as the `reportDate`.
 This ensures that a full year of financial data is returned by Codat.
 In addition, `includeDisplayNames` parameter is set to `true` in the request because it allows accounts to be accessed via Codat's standardized taxonomy display names.

 Once both enhanced data types have been fetched, they are passed to the [LoanUnderwriter](https://dev.azure.com/codat/Codat%20Spikes/_git/DemosUnderwriting?path=/Codat.Demos.Underwriting.Api/Services/LoanUnderwriter.cs&version=GBmain) service together with the application's loan amount and term length.
-This is to perform an assessment of the prospective borrower's credit worthiness and make a decision on their application.
+This is to perform an assessment of the prospective borrower's creditworthiness and make a decision on their application.

 ### <input type="checkbox" unchecked/> Understand how we generate an automatic decision